zijin-qin/fracture-detection/README.md

 ### New Work/Updates since Milestone 2

+The `draw_bounding_boxes` function was added to the preprocessing stage which visualizes YOLO annotations by overlaying bounding boxes on images.
+It reads YOLO-formatted annotation files, converts relative coordinates to pixel values, and draws the corresponding boxes on the image using OpenCV.

 ### What is the conclusion of your 1st model?
 What can be done to possibly improve it?